Papua New Guinea–United States relations

-The United States and Papua New Guinea established diplomatic relations upon the latter's independence on September 16, 1975.
+Papua New Guinea–United States relations refers to the diplomatic relations between Papua New Guinea and the United States of America.
+The two countries established diplomatic relations following Papua New Guinea's independence on September 16, 1975.
 The two nations belong to a variety of regional organizations, including the Asia-Pacific Economic Cooperation (APEC) forum; the ASEAN Regional Forum (ARF); the Pacific Community (SPC); and the South Pacific Regional Environmental Program (SPREP).

-One of the most successful cooperative multilateral efforts linking the U.S. and Papua New Guinea is the U.S.-Pacific Islands Multilateral Tuna Fisheries Treaty, under which the U.S. grants $18 million per year to Pacific Island parties and the latter provide access for U.S. fishing vessels.
-The United States has provided significant humanitarian assistance to Papua New Guinea and contributed to the rehabilitation of Bougainville.
-USAID funds a $1.5 million-per-year HIV/AIDS project in Papua New Guinea.